cpuzeroone/px-web/docs/whitepaper.md

 ## Values
 ### Pragmatic (anti-hype) and safe
 Px has nothing to do with hype.
 This token will not (probably) "moon" you anywhere.
 Don't expect daily news.
 It's about getting sustainable income with a "magic" of complex percent.
-Needless to say Px investments prefer a "safe-bet" type investments, with a rare exceptions.
+Needless to say Px Team prefer a "safe-bet" type investments.

 ### Community natural growth
 Naturally related to previous one.
 We don't force or proactively incentivize anyone to purchase Px tokens.
 This ideally should be DYOR type decision for a like-minded people.